raspberrypilearning/octapi-public-key-cryptography/en/step_5.md

 We have put these into pairs to illustrate four possible private key combinations which could be used with the Caesar Cipher.
 Supposing we chose the first pair in this list, `[2, 5]`, we would calculate the public key by multiplying the two primes together - `2 * 5 = 10`.
 The public key for this pair is 10.

-The two private keys of 2 and 5 are held by Alice and Bob.
-Alice can encrypt a message with her private key, and send the public key with the message to Bob.
-Bob then uses the combination of the public key and his private key to work out the key Alice used to encrypt her message - `10 / 5 = 2`.
-Bob can then decrypt the message.
+The two private keys of 2 and 5 are held by Bob.
+Alice can encrypt a message with the public key, and send the message to Bob.
+Bob then uses the combination of the public key and his private key to decrypt the message - `10 / 5 = 2`.
 You can try this out in the interactive example below.

 <iframe src="https://trinket.io/embed/python/bf71e29704" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>